 The History Of And Development Of Anthropology

-Anthropology 501 examines the development of principal theoretical orientations and methods in the cultural and historical setting; development of anthropology as a discipline.
+Anthropology 501 examines the development of the principal theoretical orientations and methods used in the social sciences and the development of anthropology as a discipline.
 Anthropology 501 is a reading and discussion seminar, augmented with essays and class presentations.

 I have always pursed an interest in “what it means to be human,” particularly research essential to an understanding of violence and trauma in culture.

 One of my first publications (1989), “The Imperishable Virginity of Saint Maria Goretti,” is about the rape of a young religious virgin girl, part of own lived experience, and her fast track to sainthood because, in the words of my parish priest, “she chose death over rape.”
-My education at the University provided the skills to objectively analyze and articulate in writing what I could not speak about directly because of fear and shame.
+My education at the University provided the skills to objectively analyze and articulate in writing what I could not speak about directly.

-I was writing a dissertation about immigration from islands off the Dalmatian Coast of Croatia, when the tanks rolled into Croatia in 1991.
+I was writing a dissertation about immigration from islands off the Dalmatian Coast of Croatia when the tanks rolled into Croatia in 1991.
 My scholarship changed direction as I studied the war in Croatia and Bosnia, the mass rapes, war crimes, and the genocide in Bosnia.
-I attended trials at the International Criminal Tribunal for the Former Yugoslavia participated in conferences on war crimes and genocide.
+I attended the war crimes trials of the International Criminal Tribunal for the Former Yugoslavia in Den Hague, the Netherlands, and participated in conferences on war crimes and genocide.
 I was able to bring students with me to the ICTY and genocide conferences in Sarajevo, Bosnia, and to see them pursue their own careers in social justice and international criminal law.